HomeSite Map

 Cover Art

-Photographer Robert Freeman explains: “It was becoming very difficult to get the four together for a photo session.
+Photographer Robert Freeman explained: “It was becoming very difficult to get the four together for a photo session.
 The photograph for ‘Rubber Soul,’ the last album cover in which I was involved, was taken in the garden of John’s house in Weybridge, the central point for three of them.
 The distorted effect in the photo was a reflection of the changing shape of their lives.”

 Paul fills in some of the details about the cover: “When we came to choose which of Bob’s photos we should use for the cover of ‘Rubber Soul,’ he visited us at a friend’s flat one evening.
 Whilst projecting the slides on to an album-sized piece of white cardboard, Bob inadvertently tilted the card backwards.
 The effect was to stretch the perspective and elongate the faces.
 We excitedly asked him if it was possible to print the photo in this way.
 Being Bob, he said, ‘Yes,’ and the cover to our album ‘Rubber Soul’ was decided.”